anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/exp_ctrl/README.md

 ## Experiment types

-Three main experiment types are defined for these scripts:
+Three main [experiment types] are defined for these scripts: `baseline`, `comp`, `max_age`.

-- `baseline`: A simple set-up with a single hop to the border router.
-We used this experiment types primarily to validate our implementation.
-- `comp`: The experiment type we used for our evaluation in Section 6 _Comparison of Low-power Transports_, i.e., at least 2 [DoC client] that query 50 records from a DoC server via a [forwarder/forward proxy] and [border router] without any caching.
-  There are 4 subtypes of this experiment type:
-    - `comp`: The base setup from our paper with 2 DoC clients.
-    - `comp_8`: A setup with 6 DoC clients (to a total of 8 nodes with forwarder/proxy and border router).
-    - `comp_24`: A setup with 22 DoC clients (to a total of 24 nodes with forwarder/proxy and border router).
-  The subtypes are only important for the creation of the experiment description, using the respective `create_comp_*descs.py` scripts.
-The `dispatch_comp_experiments.py` script can be used for all `comp` subtypes.
-- `max_age`: The experiment type we used for our evaluation in Section 7 _Evaluation of Caching for DoC_, i.e., at least 2 [DoC client] that query 50 records for 8 distinct names from a DoC server via a [forwarder/forward proxy] and [border router] with different caching scenarios.
-  There are 4 subtypes of this experiment type:
-    - `max_age`: The base setup from our paper with 2 DoC clients.
-    - `max_age_8`: A setup with 6 DoC clients (to a total of 8 nodes with forwarder/proxy and border router).
-    - `max_age_24`: A setup with 22 DoC clients (to a total of 24 nodes with forwarder/proxy and border router).
+Each may have subtypes that mainly determine the number of nodes in the experiments.
-  The subtypes are only important for the creation of the experiment description, using the respective `create_max_age_*descs.py` scripts.
+These subtypes are only important for the creation of the experiment description, using the respective `create_max_age_*descs.py` scripts.
 The `dispatch_max_age_experiments.py` script can be used for all `max_age` subtypes.

 ## Usage

 ### Experiment description
-To create a description file (`descs.yaml`) for a number of runs of an [experiment type], just call the appropriate `create_*_descs.py` script without any arguments.
+To create a description file (`descs.yaml`) for a number of runs of an [experiment types], just call the appropriate `create_*_descs.py` script without any arguments.
 Use the `-h` argument to get further information on the usage, e.g.: